-Many people have retreated to trail riding as a safer alternative to contending with vehicle traffic on the roads.
+Many people have retreated to trail riding as a safer alternative to contending with vehicle traffic on our Florida roads.
 But trails are not without their issues.

-I receive calls regularly from people who have been involved in a collision on a trail resulting in serious injuries.
+I receive calls regularly from Clearwater through Tampa and several other Florida cities who have been involved in a collision on a trail resulting in serious injuries.
 Here are some of the issues callers have reached out to us about.

 One of the most common dangers is meeting a bicycle coming from the opposite direction.
 Some inexperienced riders will leave their lane and casually swing into the opposing lane as they go through a turn.
 Having a head-on collision with another cyclist can be as dangerous as colliding with a vehicle.